jovmarkovic/wg-forwarder/README.md

 ## WIP
 Change configuration file to yaml at some point (implement yaml parsing).

-Copy default config template and serice file on installation step.
+Copy default config template and service file on installation step.

 Fix a posible memory leak in readFile function.
 Needs refactor of parser.zig or changing an allocator.

 ---